POET-Simulator/POET/README.md

 should be used instead of the custom C++ implementation (Keras might be faster for larger models, especially on GPU).
 Defaults to false.

-- `use_k_means_clustering` [*bool*]: Decides if the K-Means clustering function will be used to separate the field in a reactive and a non-reactive cluster.
-Training and inference will be done with separate models for each cluster.
-Defaults to false.

-- `model_reactive_file_path` [*string*]: Path to the Keras model file with which the AI surrogate model for the reactive cluster is initialized.
-If ommitted, the models for both clusters will be initialized from `model_file_path`

 - `disable_training` [*bool*]: Deactivates the training functions.
 Defaults to false.